kyma-project/kyma/docs/logging/docs/01-01-logging.md

 > **NOTE:** At the moment, Kyma provides an alpha version of the Logging component.

-> **NOTE:** Loki default pod log tailing configuration will not work with kubernetes version 1.14 (for GKE version 1.12.6-gke.X) and above.
-For setup and preparation of deployment please consult Install Kyma on a cluster guide.
+> **NOTE:** At the moment, Kyma provides an **alpha** version of the Logging component.
+The default Loki Pod log tailing configuration does not work with Kubernetes version 1.14 (for GKE version 1.12.6-gke.X) and above.
+For setup and preparation of deployment see the [cluster installation](/root/kyma/#installation-install-kyma-on-a-cluster) guide.

 > **NOTE:** Loki designed for application logging, be careful to not log any sensitive information like passwords, credit card numbers and etc.